As a Hybrid Publisher, Chaffinch Press

 Chaffinch Press use external editors, so where there is extensive work to be done on a manuscript, the author will be asked to either undertake the work themselves or send the work to one of our press approved editor at their own cost.

 - Chaffinch Press market via distributors.
-We do not have an in-house sales force and rely very much on the author of each book to become involved with their own marketing, this may include and will including organising launches and promotions.
-We also suggest that authors to canvass book shops in their local area.
+We do not have an in-house sales force and rely very much on the author of each book to become involved with their own marketing, this will include organising launches and promotions.
+We also suggest that authors canvass book shops in their local area and beyond.
 In all such undertakings, the press will offer support where it is required.